bokesan/skred/README.md

 ## Installing

-Do "ant jar" and move dist/skred.jar and possibly lib/prelude.core to a location of your choice.
+Do "ant jar" and move dist/skred.jar to a location of your choice.

 ## Running core programs